Dr. Roz Heiko

 When I’m not in the office

 I love to sing – a passion of mine since childhood.
 Although I strived to become an opera singer, and was even accepted to the Manhattan School of Music, I knew that a life of waitressing (and juggling plates!) was not my forte.
 I’ve given up that dream for now, but I believe I’ve stepped into one much better suited for me.
-I get to transform lives and rekindle spirits every day, and for that, I’m so fortunate.
-Music is still one of my greatest joys, along with yoga, reading, and jewelry design.
+I get to transform lives and rekindle spirits every day, and for that, I’m grateful.
+Playing with my grandchildren is one of my greatest joys, along with yoga, reading, and daily walks with my Cavvie.